We review the Cutefish OS Linux Distribution that features the stunning Cutefish Desktop.

 The Cutefish OS is a free and open-source Linux Operating system based on Debian.
 This OS is currently under development that features a new home-grown Cutefish Desktop.

-The OS itself is based on Debian and Ubuntu (as flavor); however, the primary selling point is the desktop built upon Qt Quick, QML and C++.
+The OS itself is based on Debian and Ubuntu (as flavour); however, the primary selling point is the desktop built upon Qt Quick, QML and C++.

 As of writing this, the desktop is also still in a very early stage of development.
 Hence, you may not get all the features you expect from a Desktop Environment and its native applications.